Capricoinofficial/copay/README.md

 ## Bitcore Wallet Service

 Copay depends on [Bitcore Wallet Service](https://github.com/particl/bitcore-wallet-service) (BWS) for blockchain information, networking and Copayer synchronization.
-A BWS instance can be setup and operational within minutes or you can use a public instance like `https://bws.particl.io`.
+A BWS instance can be setup and operational within minutes or you can use a public instance like `http://localhost:3232`.
 Switching between BWS instances is very simple and can be done with a click from within Copay.
-BWS also allows Copay to interoperate with other wallets like [Bitcore Wallet CLI] (https://github.com/particl/bitcore-wallet).
+BWS also allows Copay to interoperate with other wallets like [Bitcore Wallet CLI](https://github.com/particl/bitcore-wallet).

 Please note that Copay v5.3.0 and above use CSP to restrict network access.
 To use a custom BWS see [CSP announcement](https://github.com/bitpay/copay/blob/master/CSP.md).